kaly-d/InternalARMTemplates/README.md

 #### Step 3: Finish setting up the Logic App

 1. On this GitHub repository, navigate to the **Workflows** folder.
 2. Download the **natgatewayWorkflows.zip** file.
-This contains the workflow zip for this scenario.
+This contains the workflow zip for this .
 3. In the same folder, see the **README.md** for instructions on deploying the zip file to your Logic App, using AZ CLI.
 4. Once the workflows have been deployed, test your workflows which will send a message to the endpoint URL, and review the IP address used in the request belongs to the IP Prefix associated with the NAT Gateway